garciaalvaro/block-navigation/README.txt

 1. Main view, dark scheme.
 2. Dragging a block to a different position.
-3. Opened block menu.
+3. Block menu.
-4. Development Tool, console log block data.
-5. List of available color schemes, light and dark.
+4. List of available color schemes, light and dark.

 == Usage ==